 WASHINGTON, DC 20570

-I hereby submit this Semiannual Report: October 1, 2001 - March 31, 2002, which summarizes the major activities and accomplishments of the Office of Inspector General (OIG) of the National Labor Relations Board (NLRB or Agency).
+I hereby submit this Semiannual Report: October 1, 2002 - March 31, 2003, which summarizes the major activities and accomplishments of the Office of Inspector General (OIG) of the National Labor Relations Board (Agency).
 The submission of this report is in accordance with the Inspector General Act of 1978, as amended (IG Act).
 Section 5 of the IG Act requires that the Chairman transmit this report to the appropriate committees or subcommittees of the Congress within 30 days of its receipt.

-OIG issued one audit report, two inspection reports, one issue alert, and two responses to Congress.
-In the investigations program, OIG processed 198 contacts, initiated 18 cases, and closed 3 cases.
-The investigations resulted in one conviction this period.
-We reviewed eight pieces of legislation, one regulation, and one policy document.
+OIG issued two audit reports with questioned costs of $267,408, three inspection reports, and two issue alerts.
+In the investigations program, OIG processed 223 contacts, initiated 15 cases, and closed 20 cases.
+The investigations resulted in 41 personnel actions, including suspensions, resignations, written reprimands, and $12,268 in investigative recoveries.
+We reviewed four pieces of legislation and one regulation.
 Details on these accomplishments can be found in the body of this report.

 Jane E. Altenhofen